-- 1. The student's serious illness or other medical emergency - 2.
+- 1. The student's serious illness or other documented medical emergencies - 2.
 Extraordinary and compelling reasons beyond the student's control

-The student must submit a request for rescheduling of the exam to the Office of Assessment as soon as possible, but prior to the start of scheduled exam.
-The director of assessment determines if the exam will be rescheduled.
+The student must submit a request for rescheduling of the exam to the Office of Assessment as soon as possible, but prior to the scheduled start of the exam.
+The director of assessment determines whether the exam will be rescheduled.
 All final exams must be completed within 30 days of the original exam date.